Clear-air turbulence: Detection

-Clear-air turbulence is usually impossible to detect with the naked eye and very difficult to detect with a conventional radar, with the result that it is difficult for aircraft pilots to detect and avoid it.
+Clear-air turbulence is not possible to detect with the naked eye and very difficult to detect with a conventional radar, with the result that it is difficult for aircraft pilots to detect and avoid it.
 However, it can be remotely detected with instruments that can measure turbulence with optical techniques, such as scintillometers, Doppler LIDARs, or N-slit interferometers.

 Factors

 At typical heights where it occurs, the intensity and location cannot be determined precisely.
 However, because this turbulence affects long range aircraft that fly near the tropopause, CAT has been intensely studied.
 Several factors affect the likelihood of CAT.
 Often more than one factor is present.

 As of 1965 it had been noted that 64% of the non-light turbulences (not only CAT) were observed less than 150 nmi away from the core of a jet stream.
 Jet stream produces horizontal wind shear at its edges, caused by the different relative air speeds of the stream and the surrounding air.
 Wind shear, a difference in relative speed between two adjacent air masses, can produce vortices, and when of sufficient degree, the air will tend to move chaotically.

 A strong anticyclone vortex can also lead to CAT.